DavideDelVecchio/azure-m2c-wgm/docs/00_purpose.md

 # 00 - Purpose

-The purpose of this project is to provide a **high-quality, highly automated, and repeatable process for migrating MongoDB databases to Azure CosmosDB**.
+The purpose of this project is to provide a **high-quality, highly-automated, and repeatable process for migrating MongoDB databases to Azure CosmosDB**.
 The focus is on **data migration**.

 The project provides both an architecture, and working implementation, of the process.
 The process is flexible to allow customization on a case-by-case basis.